 The Great Tax Sunset: What Donors Need to Know

-Greater Houston Community Foundation is Houston’s philanthropic partner and puts donors at the center of everything we do.
-Within the next several years, important tax provisions will emerge that may influence how donors and clients navigate their philanthropic endeavors.
+Greater Houston Community Foundation is Houston’s philanthropic partner and puts donors at the center of all that we do.
+Within the next several years, there will be important tax provisions that may influence how donors and clients navigate their philanthropic endeavors.

-The Foundation is here to support professional advisors and their clients in navigating the complexities of these changes.
-Greater Houston Community Foundation can help create a strategy that creates the most meaningful impact for both the donor and the community.
+The Community Foundation is here to support professional advisors and their clients in navigating the complexities of these changes.
+Greater Houston Community Foundation can play a role in creating a strategy that creates the most meaningful impact, for both the donor and the community.

 What is the Tax Cut and Jobs Act 2017 (TCJA)?